M43 is One of the Best Ideas for Exploring the World

 If you don’t use filters for landscape photography, you end up with dark foregrounds and lots of noise.
 The same thing happens for M43 cameras.

-Which is why you want to use filters here, as that will help eliminate flare problems, unwanted shadows and so on.
+This is why you want to use filters here, as that will help eliminate flare problems, unwanted shadows and so on.

 And while there, you also want to make sure that you put the right lens as well.
 Every lens comes with its own features.